Garshers/CarRentalWebsite/README.md

 ## License

 This project is licensed under the MIT License.
-Third-party components include:
-- Calendar component from an open-source GitHub repository.
-- Images sourced from Google Images and the Car Net website.
+See the [LICENSE](./LICENSE) file for details.